wichayutdew/device-setup/notes/leetcode-cheatsheet.md

         3. in a loop slow pointer move 1 node, fast pointer move 2 node, after move we check if both pointer point to the same node or not, if yes then this linklist do have a loop

+### Implement Queue using Stack

+    _Default case_, there is no default case, we just create a data class

+    **Solve**
+        1. create 2 stack called in and out stack. in uses to feed in all the value we got from push. out doing the completely opposite, to feed out anything we have in the queue
+        2. push - just add the value into instack
+        3. pop - to pop the value out, check if there's any outstanding item in outstack, if there is none, we move all the items from instack to outstack by push what ever pop from instack to outstack. after we move everything, check if we can pop anything from outstack, if there's none return fallback value -1, else pop the value out
+        4. peek - do the same as pop, just change to peek in last step
+        5. empty - to check if empty check if both stack are empty or not